philibertc/micronova_controller/README.md

 `TX` is D4 (GPIO2) on ESP8266 or GPIO33 on ESP32.

 The optocouplers are used to convert between 3.3V and 5V logic and also to protect the pellet stove and the ESP from each other in case of problem.

+## Stove's mainboard pinout
+There is a 4 pin connector (CN13) with:
+- 5V
+- 20V
+- Serial
+- GND

 ## Uploading firmware
 ### With esptool or NodeMCU PyFlasher
 - Download the hex file corresponding to your board and your language in the [releases section](https://github.com/philibertc/micronova_controller/releases),